 Microsoft has announced they will no longer issue Authenticode code-signing certificates that cross-sign SHA-1 and SHA-2 digital signatures for new Windows applications.
 This will prevent new versions of U-Move from installing on old operating systems that do not support SHA-2.
 This includes Windows Server 2003 and Windows Server 2003 R2.
 It will also prevent U-Move from installing on Windows Server 2008 and Windows Server 2008 R2 without KB4490628 and KB4474419.

-Because of this, U-Move 2.7.4001 (released April 2021) will be the final version of U-Move that can be installed on Windows Server 2003 and installations of Windows Server 2008 and Windows Server 2008 R2 that do not support SHA-2.
+Because of this, U-Move 2.7.4001 (released April 2021) is the final version of U-Move that can be installed on Windows Server 2003 and installations of Windows Server 2008 and Windows Server 2008 R2 that do not support SHA-2.
 It will remain available under Legacy Products at u-tools.com.

 Going forward, U-Move 2.8+ will support SHA-2.
 For a list of compatible operating systems see Compatibility.
-(U-Move 2.7.4001 will also install on newer operating systems because it supports both SHA-1 and SHA-2, however it will not receive any new fixes or updates from U-Tools because we cannot sign them anymore.)
+(U-Move 2.7.4001 will also install on Windows Server 2012-2019 because it supports both SHA-1 and SHA-2, however it will not receive any new fixes or updates from U-Tools because we cannot sign them anymore.)

 SHA-2 encryption for Kerberos KDC ticket signatures in Active Directory

-Microsoft is updating Active Directory with SHA-2 to protect Kerberos service tickets issued by the Key Distribution Center (KDC) for constrained delegation (KB4598347).
+Microsoft has updated Active Directory with SHA-2 to protect Kerberos service tickets issued by the Key Distribution Center (KDC) for constrained delegation (KB4598347).
 This will affect older domain controllers that do not support SHA-2.

 Microsoft has announced that constrained delegation from unsupported domain controllers will no longer work to supported domain controllers.
 U-Move will warn you if it detects this situation.
 See the topic KDC Ticket Signatures in U-Move Help.